 Layman’s Summary:

-Bacterial pathogens are leading causes of mortality across the world, particularly in developing countries.
+Bacterial infectious agents, bacterial pathogens, are leading causes of mortality across the world, particularly in developing countries.
 While treatment with antibiotics in many cases is still effective, the growing spread of resistance amongst pathogenic species, especially the development of multi-drug resistant (MDR) lineages, represents a major global health concern.
 While a link between increased antibiotic consumption over time and the growth of resistant lineages has been observed for pathogenic bacteria that have low rates of Horizontal gene transfer (HGT), the link between consumption and resistance among species with high levels of HGT is much more ambiguous.
-This work will develop a new methodology that will allow for the analysis of the past population dynamics of highly recombinogenic bacterial species such as Streptococcus pneumoniae (the pneumococcus).
+This work will develop a new methodology that will allow for the analysis of the past population dynamics and spatial spread of bacterial species with high rates of HGT, such as Streptococcus pneumoniae (the pneumococcus).
 Using this methodology, we will then be able to assess under what conditions of antibiotic consumption resistant bacteria can emerge and spread within a population.
 Specifically, we will look at data from Germany where we already have an established set of samples.
 The conclusions of this work will enable us to directly inform policy surrounding antibiotic consumption, with the aim of reducing the likelihood of resistance emerging and ensuring that bacterial infections are still treatable in the foreseeable future.

 Background:

-Infections from highly recombinogenic pathogenic bacterial species, such as the pneumococcus and Neisseria meningitidis, still account for a large number of deaths globally each year, with an estimated 1.5 million people dying from pneumococcal pneumonia in 2015 and a further 73,000 from meningitis caused by N. meningitidis in the same year 1.
+Infections from highly recombinogenic pathogenic bacterial species, such as the pneumococcus and Neisseria meningitidis (the meningococcus) , still account for a large number of deaths globally each year, with an estimated 1.5 million people dying from pneumococcal pneumonia in 2015 and a further 73,000 from meningitis caused by the meningococcus in the same year 1.
 Furthermore, the global dissemination of MDR genotypes of these important human pathogens represents a major public health concern 2.

 In the past the recombinogenic nature of the pneumococcus has allowed it to rapidly adapt to the introduction of a vaccine 3.
 For instance, MDR genotypes whose serotypes were included in the original heptavalent PCV7 vaccine were found to remerge within the population via serotype switching 2.
 This occurs via recombination around the cps locus, which encodes the polysaccharide coat of the bacteria that determines the serotype 3.